Calculating GST on the supply

 The GST amount to be shown on the tax invoice or receipt may be rounded off to the nearest whole cent (i.e. two decimal places).

 With the discontinuation of the issuing of one cent coins, some businesses have rounded their bills to the nearest five cents to facilitate cash payment by their customers.
-Whether a bill should be rounded up or rounded down to the nearest five cents is a business decision.
+Whether a bill should be rounded up or down is a business decision.

 Price displays